xavierrobertsgaal/cogsci-23-computational-culture/README.md

 # Computational principles underlying the evolution of cultural learning mechanisms

-Code and data to reproduce simulation results from the paper, "Computational principles underlying the evolution of cultural learning mechanisms", accepted at CogSci 2023.
+Code and data to reproduce simulation results from the paper, ["Computational principles underlying the evolution of cultural learning mechanisms"](https://scholar.harvard.edu/xrg/publications/computational-principles-underlying-evolution-cultural-learning-mechanisms), presented at CogSci 2023.

 ## Figures and data:
 - Figures (.eps and .png versions) can be found in `plots/`.